 Roger Federer, Rafael Nadal, and Novak Djokovic were the top three players in the world in 2010.
 A decade has passed and nothing has changed.
-The super-trio still dominates the field in the early 2020s.
+The dominance of the big 3 in tennis has prevailed early 2020’s.
 It was only Dominic Thiem who managed to surpass Roger and break into the third spot in the ATP rankings, but only because the Swiss did not play at all in 2020.
 Looking at the list of the Grand Slam winners, only two guys have managed to lift one of the four biggest trophies in the sport past this trio ever since the Australian Open 2010.
-Andy Murray did it three times (one US Open and two Wimbledon), while Marin Cilic claimed the US Open title beating Kei Nishikori in straight sets in an unusual final in 2014, as reported by bettingtips4you.
+Andy Murray did it three times (one US Open and two Wimbledon), while Marin Cilic claimed the US Open title beating Kei Nishikori in straight sets in an unusual final in 2014.

 Dominic Thiem became the third man to do so, beating Alexander Zverev in the 2020 US Open final.
 Nevertheless, it was an event that did not feature the likes of Rafael Nadal and Roger Federer.
 Additionally, Novak Djokovic was disqualified after hitting the line judge with the ball in the neck.
 The Serbian, current world No 1, was a massive favorite at Flushing Meadows and he would have likely clinched another US Open silverware had the unlucky event not happened.